Meta-Transfer Derm-Diagnosis: Exploring Few-Shot Learning and Transfer Learning for Skin Disease Classification in Long-Tail Distribution: The Methodology

 \section{The Methodology}

 This section outlines the core methodologies deployed in our study, starting with the Meta-Transfer Derm-Diagnosis Framework.
-This framework is pivotal for assessing four distinct model training strategies that are particularly valuable in scenarios with limited data samples.
-These strategies are Few-Shot Episodic Transfer Learning (FETL), Few-Shot Episodic Learning (FEL), Deep Transfer Learning (DTL), and Standard Deep Learning (DL).
+This framework is pivotal for assessing five distinct model training strategies that are particularly valuable in scenarios with limited data samples.
+These strategies include Few-Shot Episodic Transfer Learning (FETL), Few-Shot Episodic Learning (FEL), Deep Transfer Learning (DTL), Deep Transfer Learning with Self-Supervised Adaptation (DTLS), and Standard Deep Learning (DL).

 We implement a precise evaluation process, employing a combination of the selected benchmark datasets (Section \ref{sec:Datasets}), and a specialized testing approach.
 This ensures a comprehensive and fair analysis of each training method.
 Subsequently, we provide an overview of Prototypical Networks and Transfer Learning.